 When buying the plant, choose one that has a reddish color with no damage in the leaves.
 Parasites and diseases can infect aquatic plants that look damaged.

 You need to observe caution when placing any aquatic plant in your tank.
-You would not want to place infected plants in your aquarium and risk spreading disease.
+You would not want to put infected plants in your aquarium and risk spreading disease.

 Limit using a few stems if you do not have a large aquarium.
 Ludwigia repens can propagate quickly.
 This means you can grow dozens of small plants from a few stems.

-This plant has very strong roots so you can use any kind of substrate.
+This plant has solid roots so you can use any substrate.
 Do not use sand, though, because it can suffocate the roots.

 The rotala wallichii is a stem plant with pink and red hues and needle-shaped leaves.
 It produces flower spikes with bright, purple flowers.

-It may not be the easiest aquarium plant to grow but it is one of the most popular red stem plants among hobbyists.
+It may not be the most natural aquarium plant to grow, but it is one of the most popular red stem plants among hobbyists.

 The plants need carbon dioxide injection and bright illumination.
-It also needs nitrate and iron doses.
+It also requires nitrate and iron doses.
 It grows best with high phosphate levels.

-The rotala wallichii may tax to maintain but this should not stop you from growing it.
-Given the right conditions, the plant can reward you with bright pink or deep red stems that can grow to the water’s surface.
+The rotala wallichii may tax to maintain, but this should not stop you from growing it.
+Given the right conditions, the plant can reward you with bright pink or deep red stems that can rise to the water’s surface.